DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Information Boxes

-One or multiple information banners or boxes can be shown at the top of the website just below the navigation bar.
-They are prominent but dismissible and can inform your visitors about recent changes.
-They are activated through the `info_bars` property, which contains a list for each information banner to show.
+One or multiple information banners can be shown at the top of the website just below the navigation bar.
+They are prominent and can inform your visitors about important news.
+They are activated through the `infobars` property, which contains a list for each information banner to show.
 Each banner consists of

 - a title (`title`),
 - a color (`color`) following the Bootstrap color scheme (see below), possible values are: